Custom State Estimation

 xmpc = mpcstate(mpcobj);

--->Converting the "Model.Plant" property of "mpc" object to state-space. -->Converting model to discrete time.
-Assuming no disturbance added to measured output channel #1. -->The "Model.Noise" property of the "mpc" object is empty.
-Assuming white noise on each measured output channel.
+-->Converting the "Model.Plant" property to state-space. -->Converting model to discrete time.
+Assuming no disturbance added to measured output channel #1. -->The "Model.Noise" property is empty.
+Assuming white noise on each measured output.

 Iteratively simulate the closed-loop response using the